SvenjaHalfter/svenjahalfter.github.io/index.md

 # About me

-After graduating with a Master of Science in Marine Biology at the [University of Rostock](https://www.uni-rostock.de/en/) in Germany and at the [University Centre in Svalbard](unis.no) in Norway, I moved to Australia for my PhD in 2017.
-In early 2022, I finished the PhD on the impact of zooplankton on the subantarctic Biological Carbon Pump at [IMAS](https://www.imas.utas.edu.au/) and I recently moved to New Zealand to work as a zooplankton ecologist for [NIWA](https://niwa.co.nz/).
+I'm a marine scientist with a MSc in Marine Biology from the [University of Rostock](https://www.uni-rostock.de/en/) in Germany and the [University Centre in Svalbard](unis.no) in Norway and a PhD degree from the [University of Tasmania](https://www.utas.edu.au/) in Australia.
+Since July 2022, I work for [NIWA](https://niwa.co.nz/) Wellington in New Zealand as zooplankton ecologist.
+I have extensive experience in ship- and ice-based fieldwork and am passionate in communicating my research to a broad audience.

-My main interests are:
+My main research interests are:
-- Impact of plankton physiology, distribution, and population dynamics on ecosystem and carbon export
+- Relationship between plankton physiology, distribution, and population dynamics, and the Biological Carbon Pump
-- Climate change in polar ecosystems
+- Impact of climate change on polar regions, especially on sea-ice ecosystems, and temperate waters around NZ
-- Ocean data collection and management
+- Ocean observations and data management

 # Contact